Beatrice Cenci (1969 film): Plot

 Beatrice changes drastically after this experience; she coerces her besotted servant, Olimpio, with sexual favors, and embroils him in her desire for revenge.
-Olimpio is told to seek the assistance of the local bandit, Catalano to exact revenge on her father.
+Olimpio is told to seek the assistance of the local bandit, Catalano, to exact revenge on her father.
 Olimpio is not told for what reason he is planning the murder; it is enough for him that his lady lover requires it.
 When the time comes as Francesco Cenci sleeps, Catalano backs out, revealing that he is a killer "in reputation only."
 Olimpio, with a knife raised to stab Francesco, also suddenly backs out saying that he cannot stomach the task of killing another human being.
 In desperation, Beatrice snatches the knife away from Olimpio and does the deed herself, stabbing her father in the eye, while Olimpio restrains the waking victim before he expires.

 Beatrice is vengefully jubilant, but Olimpio is stricken with guilt, and wipes his bloody hands on the bedstead.
 Beatrice calls in her stepmother to help her clean up the mess and gets her little brother to help her carry the dead Francesco onto the ramparts of the castle to throw him off to make it look like an accident.
 Beatrice uses their silent compliance to ensure future denials.

 In the present day, the whole Cenci family is implicated in the murder either as participants or accessories and under Catholic Church law, they are condemned to death.
 The bandit Catalano is murdered by soldiers when he attempts to escape.
 The prosecutor in the case, Cardinal Lanciani, attempts to write a statement implicating Beatrice to Olimpio, who has been repeatedly tortured to extract a confession about the Cenci family's involvement.
 But Olimpio maintains Beatrice's innocence in the crime until he dies from his wounds.
 The planned execution begins causing great unrest among the people of Rome who feel that Beatrice was justified in killing her father who besmirched her honor.
-On an court appeal by the Cenci family lawyer, the Pope decides to absolve Beatrice Cenci of all her sins but only after she is beheaded along with the rest of her family.
+On a court appeal by the Cenci family lawyer, the Pope decides to absolve Beatrice Cenci of all her sins but only after she is beheaded along with the rest of her family.
 He believes that an absolution will clear the air by making Beatrice a martyr.
 The film ends as Beatrice and the rest of her family are led out of their cells into the local courtyard for their execution (which is carried out off-camera).